 Other ways to prevent addiction are methods that a family might use and start with their children at a very young age.
 Because the primary and early interactions of children occur within the family unit, it is important to have a strong family relationship, where the parents or caregivers don’t abuse drugs.
 Parents that are nurturing and have a very significant bond with their children are taking large steps towards helping their children avoid addictive behaviors in the future.
 In addition to bonding with their children, these parents can help prevent addiction by involving themselves in their children’s lives.
 Discipline is also a large part of the parenting effort, as children are provided with very definite limitations and understand the difference between right and wrong.

-Once a child starts interacting with others outside the family unit, they may have a greater risk for becoming drug users.
+Once a child starts interacting with others outside the family unit, they may have a greater risk of becoming drug users.
 This risk grows when they associate with peers who are drug users or when they are in areas where drugs are readily available.

 Parents can help lessen the likelihood that their children will use drugs when placed in circumstances of temptation if they reinforce the negative impact of drug use and encourage their children to be involved in activities where their peers will discourage the use of drugs.
-Additionally, parents want to make sure that they keep open the communications lines with their children, so that they’ll be able to discuss problems and concerns with them and not seek alternative venues for assistance with problems.
+Additionally, parents want to make sure that they keep open the communications lines with their children so that they’ll be able to discuss problems and concerns with them and not seek alternative venues for assistance with problems.
 Alternative venues may include other children or teens who may not be giving the best advice when it comes to the use of drugs or alcohol.

 Other protective factors occur in the environment at the community level.
 If there are plenty of opportunities for teens to be involved in the community, they may make it less likely that they’ll involve themselves in drug use.
 And if the community has a strong religious component, it may serve to make it less likely that teens will become involved in drug use.